top of page

 EXAMPLE

 We want to build the swing from the ground up, generating force from the ground where we are strongest.
+Transfer that energy up through the kinetic chain and deliver it to the ball.

 Norwich, Ohio